 Then you hit the monetization problem.
 Kofte operates on a one-time purchase model.
 To process that transaction without getting banned for bypassing store policies, I am required to bundle the Google Play Billing Library.

-This introduces a fascinating technical paradox.
+Here is the weird part.
 My app still does not make direct HTTP requests.
-Instead, the Billing API uses Android Interface Definition Language (AIDL) to make local Inter-Process Communication (IPC) calls to the Play Store application already running in the background on the device.
-The Play Store app then acts as a proxy, securely pinging Google servers to verify the cryptographically signed purchase token.
-The app remains technically offline, but the device is phoning home on its behalf.
+The Billing API uses AIDL to make local IPC calls to the Play Store app already running on the device.
+The Play Store then pings Google's servers to verify the purchase token.
+My app stays technically offline.
+The device phones home on its behalf.

-That is intellectual dishonesty.
-If you market a product based on privacy, you owe your users technical accuracy.
+If you market a product on privacy, you owe your users the full picture, not just the parts you wrote.